-72. In 1911 and thereafter the first term shall begin on the last Monday in September; the second term shall begin on the Monday next following the close of the semi-annual examinations as provided in Rule 40.
-Graduation exercises shall be held on the first Tuesday after June 3 in ordinary years, and on the first Tuesday after June 2 in leap years.

-73. Exercises and lectures may be held between 9 A.M. and 5 P.M., but on Saturday until 1 P.M.
-Exercises in Mechanic Arts may begin at 8.50 A.M.

-74. All exercises shall begin five minutes after and end five minutes before the hours scheduled, except that exercises may be held from five minutes past twelve until one o'clock.
+- 72. \The first term shall begin on the Monday following September 20; the second term shall begin on the first Monday in February.
+Graduation exercises shall be held on the first Tuesday after June 7 in ordinary years, and on the first Tuesday after June 6 in leap years. - 73.
+Exercises and lectures may be held between 9 A.M. and 5 P.M., but on Saturday until 1 P.M.
+Exercises in Mechanic Arts may begin at 8.50 A.M. - 74.
+All exercises shall begin five minutes after and end five minutes before the hours scheduled, except that exercises may be held from five minutes past twelve until one o'clock.

+\Calendar for 1914-15 determined by special vote.

-75. The exercises of the school shall be suspended, and the buildings closed to students, on legal holidays; for the calendar week including Christmas Day, except that when Christmas falls upon Friday or Saturday the recess shall begin on the preceding Thursday and extend through the following Wednesday, and when Christmas falls on Sunday the recess shall include also the Saturday preceding; during the period between the close of the semi-annual examinations and the beginning of the second term; during the last four days of the week in which April 19th occurs, when the 19th falls upon Wednesday, Thursday, Friday, or Saturday; during the last three days of the preceding week and on Monday of the same week when the 19th falls on Sunday or Monday; upon the 19th and the Friday, Saturday, and Monday preceding when the 19th falls on Tuesday.
-Students engaged in thesis work or other special work may be admitted to the laboratories, drawing-rooms, or libraries, however, by individual permission from the head of the department.
+75. The exercises of the school shall be suspended. and the laboratories and drawing-rooms closed to students (except as provided below) on legal holidays; for the calendar week including Christmas Day, except that when Christmas falls upon Saturday, Sunday, Monday, or Tuesday the recess\ shall begin on the preceding Thursday and extend through the following Wednesday; during the period between the close of the semi-annual examinations and the beginning of the second term; during the last four days of the week in which April 19th occurs, when the 19th falls upon Wednesday, Thursday, Friday, or Saturday; during the last three days of the preceding week and on Monday of the same week when the 19th falls on Sunday or Monday; upon the 19th and the Friday, Saturday, and Monday preceding when the 19th falls on Tuesday.
+For exceptional reasons, however, students may be admitted to the laboratories and drawing-rooms by permission of the head of the department.